-The root element of a MechML document is the MBS (Multi-Body System) element.
-Its attributes hold information about the URL of the MechML XML Schema, used by the parsers to check document validity.
-The content is divided in two sections: the system element, describing the multi-body system, and the analysis element, describing the analysis that shall be performed on the system.
+The root element of a MechML document is the MBS element.
+Its attributes hold information about the URL of the MechML Schema, used by the parsers to check document validity.
+The content is divided in two sections: the system element, describing the multi-body system itself, and the analysis element, describing the analysis that shall be performed.
 Figures 2 and 3 show the data model of these elements.
-The figures have been automatically generated from a commercial XML development environment.
 The following examples will show how to model a slider-crank mechanism (figure 4) using this data model.
-This example shows the basic structure of the MechML document:
+This is the basic structure of a MechML document: